MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-whatsapp-acs.md

          - Select the check box to confirm that the Azure Communication Services resource is connected only to one organization.
      1. In the **WhatsApp channel ID**, select **Add**, and on the page that appears, enter the following information:
          - **Name**: Specify a name.
-         - **Channel ID**: Specify the **Channel ID** for the WhatsApp channel you've created in Azure Communication Services.
+         - **Channel ID**: Specify the **Channel ID** for the WhatsApp channel you created in Azure Communication Services.
      1. On the **Callback information** page, copy the value in the **WhatsApp inbound URL** box to use in the Azure Communication Services event grid.
      1. Perform the steps the following section to add the WhatsApp endpoint to the Azure Communication Services resource.
-     1. Select the check box to confirm that the WhatsApp channel is setup correctly and then select **Done**.
+     1. Select the check box to confirm that the WhatsApp channel is set up correctly and then select **Done**.

 ### Add the WhatsApp endpoint to Azure Communication Services resource